minchinweb/docker-python/Readme.md

 ## Known Issues

-- Currently, only the tagging on Docker Hub isn't as complete as I'd like.
 - additional `apt` packages may be needed to support building C extensions with `pip` or to allow pre-compiled wheels to work.